-The Bachelor of Arts in English with a Preliminary Single Subject Credential provides a rigorous education that prepares candidates for a career as a teacher of English at the middle and secondary school levels.
-The program stresses literary analysis, diversity, and critical thinking and written and oral communication skills through a rigorous curriculum of literature, composition, language and linguistics, and communication studies.
+The Bachelor of Arts in English with a preliminary single subject credential provides a rigorous education that prepares candidates for a career as a teacher of English at the middle and secondary school levels.
+The bachelor of arts major in English program stresses literary analysis, diversity, and critical thinking, and written and oral communication skills through a rigorous curriculum of literature, composition, language and linguistics, and communication studies.
 This program prepares candidates for professional work as single subject teachers in a changing cultural and economic environment.

 For additional information on credential requirements, please see the School of Education Credential Information section of the catalog.